girishji/vimsuggest/README.md

    Performance:

    Using the system's `find` program significantly outperforms Vim's `:find` command.
 On the Vim source repository, it takes ~1 second to list all files using `:find **/*` command, while `:VSFind` takes ~30 milliseconds (30x faster).
-Most of the gains come from avoiding the shell's recursive glob wildcard [[Related](https://github.com/vim/vim/issues/15791)].
+Shell's recursive glob wildcard can be [slow](https://github.com/vim/vim/issues/15791).

 2. **Fuzzy Search Buffers and Other Vim Artifacts**